theochem/horton/doc/user_matrix.rst

    chemistry calculations, and we use that package (Matrix package) instead of Numpy directly.

-Though such an abstraction layer seems pedantic and ostentatious, and requires a tedious implementation of all new operations into the Matrix package, the small penalty in performance and the ease of implementing different concepts into the low-level areas of Horton make it well worth the effort.
+Although such an abstraction layer seems pedantic and ostentatious, and requires a tedious implementation of all new operations into the Matrix package, the small penalty in performance and the ease of implementing different concepts into the low-level areas of Horton make it well worth the effort.